The chef behind a restaurant empire tells us why Leeds is the 'Thai capital of the UK'

 Growing up on a mountain farm in northern Thailand, Saiphin Moore showed entrepreneurial spirit at an early age.

-Now the founder of restaurant chain Rosa’s Thai Cafe, Saiphin was growing her own crops by the time she left school, and at 16 she opened a noodle shop in her parents’ front room.
+Now the founder of restaurant chain Rosa’s Thai, Saiphin was growing her own crops by the time she left school, and at 16 she opened a noodle shop in her parents’ front room.

 People travelled from across the province to try Saiphin’s noodles, which were made with ingredients grown on the family farm.